(tinctura CHRYSOPHYLLUM CAINITO )

 from AMAZON HERBS®

-An extract of the bark is used as a tonic and stimulant, and is taken to halt diarrhea; the leaves and fruit are also used.
+An extract of the bark is used as a tonic and stimulant, and is taken to halt diarrhea and dysentery; the leaves and fruit are also used.

 In Brazil, the latex of the tree is applied on wounds and when dried and powdered, is given to cure worm infestation in the body.